When Strong Conviction Becomes a Cognitive Trap

 “Patient investors will benefit.”

-It reframes missing evidence as a test of character rather than a signal about the thesis.
+It reframes missing evidence as a test of character rather than a signal about the investment thesis itself.

 The conclusion almost always favors holding the position.

-The visible cost of confirmation bias is simple:
+The visible cost of confirmation bias is obvious:

 The position declines further than it should.